 I'm currently in the latter stages of my Cello Sonata for Charles Watt, which will be completed by Christmas ahead of the premiere next year.

-and premiered by them at Barge Music in New York City, with further performances across the US earlier this year.
-The work will feature on their new CD to be released at the end of this year on the New Amsterdam
+, who commissioned and premiered it them at Barge Music in New York City, with further performances across the US earlier this year.
+The work will feature on their new CD on the New Amsterdam

-My blog from July is pasted below, written while I was working on new piano pieces alongside visual artist Fran Crowe at the Arts Club Aldeburgh Beach...
+My blog from a project over the summer is pasted below, written while I was working on new piano pieces alongside visual artist Fran Crowe at the Arts Club Aldeburgh Beach...

 Saturday 26th July 2014: Last night I premiered my new piano piece (as yet untitled) after dinner at the Arts Club.
 I revise my estimation made below that the piece did not show signs of haste, which it does - although, I add in my defence, more in the pacing and other finesse details than the actual ideas.
 A very interesting discussion post-concert revealed a wide range of interpretations of a piece that was based by me on fairly strong and specific influences.
 I only mentioned any 'programme' which hides behind the work after its performance (as a very general rule I don't believe in listening to a piece of instrumental music with certain things in mind...) and the audience were then keen to point out what they had heard expressed by various musical events, especially when contrasting to what I had had in mind while composing them.